-We are beset by models as the basis for "cunning development programmes" that try to impose an external template of change rather than work with inherent
+We are beset by models as the basis for "cunning development programmes" that try to impose an external template on change rather than work with inherent forces.
+Models, or the process of modelling, typically predefines what the change

 $^{^{13}}$ Though further developed by Rudolf Steiner, this is an ancient archetype with many variations.